Ukrainians: Related ethnic groups

 Within Ukraine and adjacent areas, there are several other distinct ethnic sub-groups, especially in western Ukraine: places like Zakarpattia and Halychyna.
 Among them the best known are Hutsuls, Volhynians, Boykos and Lemkos (otherwise known as Carpatho-Rusyns—a derivative of Carpathian Ruthenians)— each with particular areas of settlement, dialect, dress and folk traditions.

 History

 Ukraine has had a very turbulent history, a fact explained by its geographical position.

 Kievan Rus'

 In the 9th century, the Varangians from Scandinavia conquered the proto-Slavic tribes on the territory of today's Ukraine, Belarus and western Russia and laid the groundwork for the Kievan Rus' state.
-The ancestors of the Ukrainian nation, such as Polianians, had an important role in the development and culturalization of the Kievan Rus' state.
+The ancestors of the Ukrainian nation, such as Polianians, had an important role in the development and culturalisation of the Kievan Rus' state.
 The internecine wars between the princes of Rus', which began after the death of Yaroslav the Wise, led to the political fragmentation of the state into a number of principalities.
-Because the princes' quarreling left Kievan Rus' vulnerable to foreign attacks, the invasions of the Mongols in 1236 and 1240 finally destroyed the state.
+Because the princes' quarrelling left Kievan Rus' vulnerable to foreign attacks, the invasions of the Mongols in 1236 and 1240 finally destroyed the state.
 Another important state in Ukrainians history is the Kingdom of Galicia–Volhynia (1199–1349).